 It’s been only a few weeks since the 90th academy awards ceremony and the heated discussions about movies, actors and other film artists haven’t settled down yet.
-The 2018 Oscars brought recognition to many much deserving artists and their works.
-While the conversations on whether or not a particular movie deserved nomination seems to have no end, we were more interested in shining some light into the matter using data.
+The 2018 Oscar Nominated Movie brought recognition to many many deserving artists and their works.
+While the conversations on whether or not a particular movie deserved nomination seem to have no end, we were more interested in shining some light into the matter using data.

-As a data solutions company focused on large-scale web data extraction, we decided visualize the user-generated content to understand viewers’ intent, sentiment and behavior.
-While it’s too late to make any predictions, we couldn’t stop ourselves from pulling the comment data from the YouTube trailers of the Oscar nominated movies to find out some of the interesting insights from the comments.
+As a data solutions company focused on large-scale web data extraction, we decided to visualize the user-generated content to understand viewers’ intent, sentiment, and behavior.
+While it’s too late to make any predictions, we couldn’t stop ourselves from pulling the comment data from the YouTube trailers of the Oscar-nominated movies to find out some of the interesting insights from the comments.

-The Shape of Water, which won the 2018 academy awards has over 5000 comments (released in December, 2017).
-From this, It’s safe to say that it’s pretty difficult to predict a movie’s chances of winning the Oscar by taking its popularity alone into account.
+The Shape of Water, which won the 2018 academy awards has over 5000 comments (released in December 2017).
+From this, It’s safe to say that it’s pretty difficult to predict a movie’s chances of winning the Oscar Nominated Movie by taking its popularity alone into account.

 Let’s now do an exploratory analysis on the comments to figure out whether the movie enthusiasts write longer or shorter comments.
 Given below is the histogram of the length of the reviews based on character count (excluding white space).